Stabilizing Rayleigh-Benard convection with reinforcement learning trained on a reduced-order model: Formulation

 The reward function is formulated to minimize heat transfer, measured by the instantaneous Nusselt number, while penalizing excessive control effort

 where $\lambda$ is a tunable penalty coefficient and $\mathbf{a}_{\text{base}}$ denotes the no-control action.
+This penalty term accounts for a key practical constraint regarding the actuation magnitude, preventing the controller from demanding unphysically high energy inputs.
 The agent is trained using the Twin Delayed Deep Deterministic Policy Gradient (TD3) algorithm~\citep{fujimoto2018addressingfunctionapproximationerror}, which employs two critic networks $Q_{\phi_1}$ and $Q_{\phi_2}$, along with one actor $\pi_\theta$ to ensure training stability.
 The $Q_{\phi_1}$ and $Q_{\phi_2}$ networks are optimized via the temporal-difference objective

 where the summation is taken over training samples when computing the loss.
 We employ temporally correlated Gaussian action noise for exploration and use the AdamW optimizer with a cosine learning rate schedule starting at $2.5\times10^{-4}$.
 The actor is implemented as an eight hidden layers fully connected network with ReLU activations, while each critic network follows the standard two-layer TD3 architecture.
 Table~\ref{tab:td3-architecture} summarizes the model configuration and training setup.